 When you visit Portland in the summer, the city comes alive with outdoor concerts, festivals, and events, such as the Waterfront Blues Festival and the Portland Rose Festival.
 However, it’s also the peak tourist season, so expect higher prices for accommodation and attractions.

 For a more affordable and quieter experience, consider visiting during the shoulder seasons of April, May, September, and October, when the weather is still pleasant, and the crowds are thinner.
-Fall is particularly beautiful in Portland, with the foliage changing colors and many outdoor activities taking place.
+Falltime in Portland is particularly beautiful, with the foliage changing colors and many outdoor activities taking place.

 Want to extend your time in Portland?
 You’ll love going on a Portland to San Francisco road trip.